Asymptotic stability of laser-driven lightsails: Enhancement by optical dispersion engineering in gratings: Discussion and conclusions

 \section{Discussion and conclusions}

 In this paper, relativistic damping was shown to be effective at providing asymptotic stability for laser-driven lightsails when harnessing grating resonances.
 However, the degree of damping enhancement with nanophotonic structures can, in principle, be increased further.
 Improvements may come from alternative optimizations (\textit{e.g.} over a larger parameter space with a neural-network-enhanced search~\cite{Norder:2025aa}) or a multiple-grating design~\cite{Ilic:2019aa,Taghavi:2022aa}.
-The latter idea is a natural extension because it is highly likely that multiple photonic sections are needed to simultaneously satisfy all lightsail requirements such as propulsion, thermal management and stability~\cite{Lin:2025aa}.
-For stability in particular, multiple gratings can divide the wide Doppler band by having each grating operate at a preset portion of the full wavelength range.
-With narrow-band resonances, the dispersion enhancement within the operating band of the individual gratings can be extreme, as highlighted in Sec.~\ref{sec:narrow_band}, where the eigenvalues were enhanced by a factor 1000 over narrow bands compared to the full Doppler spectrum.
-By combining multiple gratings that contain such enhancement, we expect broadband damping that is orders of magnitude larger than those obtained with the single grating.
+Multiple gratings can divide the wide Doppler band by having each grating operate at a preset portion of the full wavelength range.
+With narrow-band resonances, the dispersion enhancement within the operating band of the individual gratings can be extreme; comparing the optimal eigenvalues of Sec.~\ref{sec:narrow_band} and Sec.~\ref{sec:broadband_grating}, the best eigenvalues over narrow bands were 10--100 times larger than the best eigenvalues over the full Doppler spectrum.
+By combining multiple gratings that contain such enhancement, we expect broadband damping that is orders of magnitude larger than that obtained with the single grating.
 The main issue with the multiple-grating approach is the possibility of the out-of-band, ``inactive" gratings generating instability.

+The degree of damping enhancement provided by dispersive membranes clearly depends on the Doppler bandwidth.
+In the bigrating structures treated in this work, we estimate that the figure-of-merit enhancement decreases linearly with the bandwidth (see Appendix~\ref{app:scaling}).
+Dispersive nanostructures other than the gratings considered here may possess different enhancement-bandwidth scaling.
+The upper limit of this scaling and thus of the damping enhancement is an open question.